malwareinfosec/EKFiddle/README.md

 Place your .ovpn files in /etc/openvpn.

+## Proxy

+Allows you to connect to an upstream proxy (HTTP/s or SOCKS).

 ## Import SAZ/PCAP

 A shortcut to load SAZ (Fiddler's native format) or PCAP (i.e. from Wireshark) captures.